8 Great Shaving Tips For Black Men

-- Give up on razors and use a depilitory.
+- If you hate razors, try a depilitory.
 Depilatories work well on most skin, but not on all.
 They can remove facial hair in a matter of minutes, but just like blade shaving, can cause a bit of irritation and redness.
 Be careful not to use alcohol-based aftershaves or creams immediately after using a depilatory.
 Mixing the two is like throwing flames onto your face.

-- Grow a beard.
+- If you've totally frustrated, grow a beard.
 This may not be the best solution for those required to shave daily, such as the military and other business professions.
 But if you can swing it, why not?
 You will totally eliminate the razor bump worries and ingrown hair issues.
 Even better, you can get rid of those sharp blades!